 Sezgin Mangjuka, CEO of Pixatronix

-PRIZREN, KOSOVO, KOSOVO, May 19, 2020 /EINPresswire.com/ -- Im Sezgin Mangjuka, (born in Kosovo on 1, 4, 1994) is a Digital entrepreneur and marketing expert.
+PRIZREN, KOSOVO, KOSOVO, May 21, 2020 /EINPresswire.com/ -- Sezgin Mangjuka, (born in Kosovo on 1, 4, 1994) is a Digital entrepreneur and marketing expert.
 He is the founder and CEO of Pixatronix, a full-service digital media agency that partners with businesses to boost their business outcomes.

 The boy who failed in class 10, who lost hope of securing the future.
 Even when he applied through distance education, he failed again in 12th class.
 However, everything’s changed for him now.
 He’s one of the youngest Social Media Maestro (Manager) in the country.